MsMc24/G1-finalproject/Student Class Worksheet.md

 DIRECTIONS:
 + Click the above link for APP#2
-+ Use the target vocabulary list and talk with your partner about which word you think it is a synonym.
++ Use the target vocabulary list and talk with your partner about which word you think is a synonym.
-+ Each target vocabulary word is used once, type in lowercase.
++ Each target vocabulary word is used once, type in the lowercase.
 + Type the word in the blank that matches the synonym that is shown.
 ---